MessageHandler/MessageHandler.Quickstarts.TaskProcessing/README.md

 Task processing is very often done by humans, but it can also be automated when the conditions for invoking the command are well known.

+## Scenario

+In this scenario a projection will write notifications that need to be sent in the future, when the notification preferences of the user get set as well, to a data store.

+The task processor will query the data store for emails that are ready to be sent, and send them out.

 ## What you need to get started

 - The [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download) should be installed